 Medicare requires that we collect information from you about any other medical or drug insurance coverage that you have.
-That's because we must coordinate any other coverage you have with your benefits under our plan.
+That's because we must coordinate any other coverage you have with your benefits under our Plan.
 This is called Coordination of Benefits.

 Once each year, we will send you a letter that lists any other medical or drug insurance coverage that we know about.
 Please read over this information carefully.
 If it is correct, you don't need to do anything.
-If the information is incorrect, or if you have other coverage that is not listed, please call Customer Service (phone numbers are listed on the cover of this booklet).
-You may need to give your plan member ID number to your other insurers (once you have confirmed their identity) so your bills are paid correctly and on time.
+If the information is incorrect, or if you have other coverage that is not listed, please call Customer Service at (866) 264-4676.
+You may need to give your Plan Member ID number to your other insurers (once you have confirmed their identity) so your bills are paid correctly and on time.

-When you have other insurance (like employer group health coverage in addition to this plan), there are rules set by Medicare that decide whether our plan or your other insurance pays first.
-The insurance that pays first is called the "primary payer" and pays up to the limits of its coverage.
-The one that pays second, called the "secondary payer," only pays if there are costs left uncovered by the primary coverage.
+When you have other insurance (like employer group health coverage in addition to this Plan), there are rules set by Medicare that decide whether our Plan or your other insurance pays first.
+The insurance that pays first is called the primary payer and pays up to the limits of its coverage.
+The one that pays second, called the secondary payer, only pays if there are costs left uncovered by the primary coverage.
 The secondary payer may not pay all of the uncovered costs.
 If you have other insurance, tell your doctor, hospital, and pharmacy.

-These rules apply for employer or retiree group health plan coverage (other coverage outside this plan):
+These rules apply for employer or retiree group health plan coverage (other coverage outside this Plan):